 The Audi Allroad is an A4 Avant wagon with more ground clearance, some body cladding, and styling flourishes that butch it up, just as the first Subaru Outback did to the pedestrian Legacy wagon 20 years ago.
 The raised ride height and distinctive lower-body styling give it a stronger stance from the side, and a vertically ribbed chrome grille and aluminum-look exterior trim are distinct from any other Audi.

-Seating in the Allroad is excellent, although its back seat too is tight.
+Seating in the Allroad is excellent, although its back seat is a bit snug.
 Up front, even the base seats give great support for longer trips, with good side bolstering.
-In back, the seating position is low, and better contoured than in most crossovers, but there's simply no place for knees and feet for taller adults.
-The Allroad offers 27.6 cubic feet behind the rear bench, and an easy-folding seat arrangement that gives you up to 50 cubic feet.
+In back, the seating position is low, and better contoured than in most crossovers.
+The Allroad offers 24.2 cubic feet behind the rear bench, and an easy-folding seat arrangement that gives you up to 58.5 cubic feet.

 The Volvo V60 offers two quite different powertrains.
 In the base T5 model, a new and very efficient 240-horsepower turbocharged 2.0-liter inline-4 is paired to an 8-speed automatic transmission that shifts smoothly and quietly under most conditions.
 This model only drives the front wheels, though.
-Buyers who want the added traction of all-wheel drive have to move up to the T5 AWD, with an aging turbocharged inline-5 or a T6 Drive-E R-Design, with a 302-hp twin-charged inline-4 mated to a 6-speed automatic transmission.
+Buyers who want the added traction of all-wheel drive have to move up to the Cross Country T5 AWD, with an extra 2.6 inches of ground clearance and more body cladding, or the T6 R-Design and its supercharged and turbocharged 302-hp inline-4.

 2016 Volvo V60 4-door Wagon T6 R-Design AWD Angular Front Exterior ViewEnlarge Photo